-Inheriting means that you receive the assets in someone else's IRA after they die.
+According to the IRS, inheriting an IRA means that you receive the assets in someone else's IRA after they die.
 The owner of the IRA must have named you in writing as a beneficiary.
 You might have to share the IRA with other beneficiaries, as the original account owner can choose to divide the IRA among as many heirs as desired.
 With multiple heirs, an account owner typically specifies what percentage of the IRA each will receive.

 Not all heirs can choose to assume an IRA.
 Only a spousal beneficiary has the choice between assuming or inheriting an IRA.
 Even a spouse cannot assume an IRA unless he is the sole beneficiary of the original account owner.
 All other types of beneficiaries, even immediately family members, do not have the option to assume an IRA.
 They can only inherit it.

-Assuming an IRA
+Advantages of Assuming an IRA

 If you assume an IRA, you convert the assets to an IRA in your own name.
 If you have an existing IRA, you can transfer the assets into that IRA.
 Otherwise, you can establish a new IRA.
 Because the IRA will be only in your name, you can make contributions to it, just as you would if the IRA had always been in your name.

-Inheriting an IRA
+Rules of Inheriting an IRA

 If you inherit an IRA, you cannot retitle it in your own name.
 The account must be titled as belonging to the deceased owner, with you as beneficiary.
 You cannot add to an inherited IRA, and you cannot roll it over into an IRA in your own name.
 Additionally, you'll have to take annual distributions based on either the decedent's life expectancy or your own, as determined by IRS tables.